Deeplocal/fruit-genie/README.md

 | [Pre-Crimped Leads](https://www.mouser.com/ProductDetail/Molex/79758-2022?qs=sGAEpiMZZMuMqkmPr0y6CmkaoTeibZ5dTszAT81Nx06m9a2CxUeO3A%3D%3D)   | 8    | $5.68  |
 | Fruit            | 8   | Market Price   |

-We're using pre-crimped leads because it's easier than soldering your and it gives you something solid to push into the fruit.
+We're using pre-crimped leads because it's easier than soldering your own and it gives you something solid to push into the fruit.
 You could use regular wire and solder leads onto it, or even use solid core wire stripped at the end.

 ## Assembly

 ### Step 1: Setup your Pi
- 1. Flash the SD card with Raspbian,
+ 1. Flash the SD card with Raspbian.

  2. Check out the code from the (fruit_genie_controller)[fruit_genie_controller] directory onto yout Pi.